What is an anxiety disorder?

 How are Anxiety Disorders Treated?

-It is common for someone with an anxiety disorder to have an accompanying diagnosis such as depression or addiction.
+It is common for someone to have an accompanying diagnosis such as depression or addiction.
 Anxiety disorders are rarely the sole diagnosis in a person’s mental health history.
 That’s why it is important to seek help from a trained professional who can accurately diagnose all of the accompanying conditions and prescribe the right course of treatment for you.

-At Pasadena Villa, we treat issues with anxiety with the most advanced and effective methods available, always making sure the client’s needs are the number one priority.
+At Pasadena Villa, we treat you with the most advanced and effective methods available, always making sure the client’s needs are the number one priority.

 Read more on our blog about the symptoms and treatment of anxiety disorders.